MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 Step 2: To start playing the music, press the triangle button.

 ### How to Upload a JSON File to TunePad
-- Access the JSON File: Locate the JSON file on the left side panel.
+- Access the JSON File: Locate the JSON file on top of the README file.

 - Download the Raw File: Click to download the raw file.
 It may download with the name "JSON file.txt".